 Would you believe me if I told you that I made these geometric decor shapes from drinking straws?
 You don’t have to believe me because I am going to show you!!

 The only problem I was facing was the copper piping.
 It can be a little on the pricey side, so I racked my brain to think of an alternative, and that is when I remembered that I had an over whelming amount of drinking straws.
 You see, this summer, I made a whole bunch of these pencil holders for teacher’s gifts.
-They are actually drinking straw holders, but I replaced the straws with pencils.
-Super cute, right?

 I hung onto the drinking straws because I knew that I would be able to DIY them into something and today was the day I put them to good use!